furkansarikaya/FS.Transport.AMQP/docs/monitoring.md

 # Monitoring Guide

-This guide covers comprehensive monitoring strategies for FS.RabbitMQ applications, from basic health checks to advanced observability patterns.
+This guide covers comprehensive monitoring strategies for FS.StreamFlow applications, from basic health checks to advanced observability patterns.

 ## 📋 Table of Contents